WabalabaKing/Large-Scale-Topology-Optimization_New/README.md

 # CalTop: A CalculiX-based Topology Optimization Framework

 ## Overview

+These is broad consensus that the decarbonization of the aviation sector by the year 2025 will require cordinated progress across four primary domains: **Technology**, aircraft operations, sustainable aviation fuels and out-of-sector abatement.
+CalTop is a large-scale aerostructrual topology optimization framework that is develoepd to synthesize novel structrual layouts for the next generation of aircraft configurations.

+The aerostructural optimization framework consists of the three main components:

+## CalGeo

+## CalFilt

+## CalTop

 CalTop is a high-performance topology optimization framework built upon **CalculiX 2.15**, featuring advanced solvers such as **SPOOLES, PARDISO, SUPERLU, and PASTIX**.
 It implements a **density-based finite element framework** interfaced with **IPOPT** for gradient-based optimization.
 Additionally, CalTop integrates with **SU2_CFD** to solve **static aero-elastic topology optimization problems**.

 ## Features